Winston-Hsiao/shortlink/README.md

 Reasoning:
 - If original URL has less than 24 characters, the short link generated is obsolete, as short links are 23 characters long.
 This is because the service currently acts purely as a link shortener.
 If the aim of the service is to produce unique links (that happen to be short) and track clicks/analytics then this restriction is not as important, as data might want to be recorded on a link that is short, and generating the short link is helpful for rerouting and tracking traffic.

+**Path Generation**
+Implementation:
+- The unique 6 character path is generated from characters (a-z), (A-Z), (0-9), (26 + 26 + 10 = 62 characters), we allow duplicates so 62 possible character for each spot in the 6 character path, so there are 62^6 = 56,800,235,584 possible unique URL paths.

+Design Choices/Trade-offs:
+- A path with 6 character length provides ~56 billion unique short link combinations.
+This amount of possible combinations reduces potential collisions when generating URLs, and provides current users and future users the ability to generate URLs without worry of running out of links that can be made.
+- Having a shorter character length of 4 or 5 would help make the link shorter overall helping achieve one of the primary purposes of having a shortened link (convenience, easy to share/remember).
+- In terms of data/storage each character takes up 1 byte assuming standard 8 bit ASCII character encoding.
+Assuming a 5 character path instead of 6, saving 1 byte (1 less character) for 10 million short links, saves 10 million bytes equivalent to (10MB / 0.01GB) in saved storage making the storage saved essentially negligble.
+While saving a minimal amount of storage, a 5 character path would result in a significantly smaller amount of unique URL paths.
+62^5 = 916,132,832 possible unique URL paths. ~56 billion vs ~916 million.
+- Additionally, storage of the original long URL would have a much large impact relatively speaking as these original links are likely to have many more characters on average.

 **Duplicate Short Url Generation**
 Expected behavior: